 Exp.
-No Experiment Hours 1 Execution of various general purpose utility commands 2 2 Execution of various file/directory handling commands 2 3 Write a C/C++ POSIX compliant program to check the following limits: (i) No. of clock ticks (ii) Max. no. of child processes 1 (iii) Max. no. of child processes (iii) Max. path length (iv) Max. no. of characters in a file name (v) Max. no. of open files/ process 4 Write a C/C++ program which demonstrates interprocess communication between a reader process and a writer process.
+No Experiment Hours 1 Execution of various general purpose utility commands 2 Execution of various file/directory handling commands 3 Write a C/C++ POSIX compliant program to check the following limits: (i) No. of clock ticks (ii) Max. no. of child processes (iii) Max. path length (iv) Max. no. of characters in a file name (v) Max. no. of open files/ process 4 Write a C/C++ program which demonstrates interprocess communication between a reader process and a writer process.
 Use mkfifo, open, read, write and close APIs in your program.
-1 5 Write a C / C++ program to emulate the unixln command.
-2 6 Write a C/C++ program that creates a zombie and then calls system to execute the ps command to verify that the process is zombie.
-2 7 Write a C/C++ program to implement the system function.
-2 8 Execution of various filter commands 2 9a Write a shell script to accept a file and check if it is executable.
-If not make it executable 2 b Write a shell script which will accept a filename and starting and ending line numbers and displays these lines from given file

-10a b Write a shell script which displays a list of all the files in the current directory to which you have read, write and execute permissions.
+2 5 Write a C / C++ program to emulate the unixln command.
+6 Write a C/C++ program that creates a zombie and then calls system to execute the ps command to verify that the process is zombie.
+7 Write a C/C++ program to implement the system function.
+8 Execution of various filter commands 9a Write a shell script to accept a file and check if it is executable.
+If not make it executable 4 b Write a shell script which will accept a filename and starting and ending line numbers and displays these lines from given file 10a b Write a shell script which displays a list of all the files in the current directory to which you have read, write and execute permissions.
 A shell script receives even number of filenames as arguments.
 Suppose four files are supplied as arguments then the first file should get copied into second, third file into fourth and so on.
 If odd number of filenames is supplied then no copying should take place and an error message should be displayed.
-2 11a b Write a shell script which gets executed the moment the user logs in.
-It should display the message, "Good Morning", "Good Afternoon", "Good Evening", depending upon the time at which the user logs in.
-Write a shell script which accepts any number of arguments and prints them in reverse order.
-Ex: If file name is test then \$sh test A B C should produce C B A. 2 12a b Write scripts to demonstrate built in variables available in AWK Write scripts to demonstrate built in functions available in AWK 2
+11a Write a shell script which gets executed the moment the user logs in.
+It should display the message, " Good Morning", " Good Afternoon", " Good Evening", 4

-- 1. Your UNIX The ultimate Guide , SUMITABHA DAS, TATA McGraw Hill Edition, 23rd reprint 2012, McGraw Hill - 2.
+- 1. Your UNIX The ultimate Guide , SUMITABHA DAS, TATA McGraw Hill Edition, $23^{\rm rd}$ reprint 2012, McGraw Hill - 2.
 UNIX System Programming Using C++, Terrence Chan, Prentice-Hall of India Private Limited - 3.
 Advanced Programming in the UNIX Environment, W Richard Stevens and Stephen A Rago, Addison Wesley Publications, Third Edition